 Results of the search

 Our database search identified 8,755 studies.
 Five additional studies were retrieved from grey literature.
 After screening of titles and abstracts, 118 studies were identified as potentially relevant.
 After reviewing the full-texts, 68 studies were included in the systematic review (see Fig 1 for the PRISMA diagram).
-A full description of included studies is presented in the supporting information (S2 Table).
+A full description of the included studies is presented in the supporting information (S2 Table).
+Of the 68 included studies, 40 studies examined the effect on utilisation, 46 studies on financial protection, and only 12 studies on health status (see Table 1).

 Fig 1.
 PRISMA flow diagram for included and excluded studies